-Swashbuckling heroes, a la Conan the Barbarian, quests, sagas, larger than life enemies and nemeses to defeat – that is the stuff of legends.
-Or not, in the case of Tigtone.
-What you get instead is an adult-oriented American animated series – yes, that’s right, it’s a “cartoon” – playing on Adult Swim which falls in the adult-oriented programming block – night time.
-Tigtone is the classic anti saga, or maybe twisted saga, happily parodying all the standard clichés and familiar heroic tropes from ancient sagas, tales of mighty heroes and medieval fantasy.
+Swashbuckling heroes, a la Conan the Barbarian, quests, sagas, larger than life enemies to defeat – that is the stuff of legends.
+Or not, in the case of ‘Tigtone’.
+What you get instead is an adult-oriented American animated series – yes, that’s right, it’s a “cartoon” – playing on Adult Swim.
+‘Tigtone’ is the classic anti saga, or maybe twisted saga, happily parodying all the standard clichés and familiar heroic tropes from ancient sagas, tales of mighty heroes, and medieval fantasy.
 Throw in the occasional steampunk reference, and you have a fun, even if weird, series perfect for the grown-ups to enjoy a laugh off of.

-Tigtone is the stuff the original barbarian heroes were made of.
-His constant thirst is for adventure, and sagas, and quests, especially if they come with over-dramatic dialogue opportunities.
+Tigtone is an intense adventurer with a thirst for quests, especially if they come with over-dramatic dialogue opportunities.
 In the sort-of-macabre, medieval kingdom of Propecia, obsessed with sagas, ruled by a two-headed King Queen, Tigtone exists surrounded by character mashups like Prince Lavender and King Queen’s attendant called Command-Or Mathis.
 His trusty sidekick, Helpy, who possesses the ability to regenerate himself, accompanies Tigtone regularly on over-the-top tasks and strange assignments all over Propecia which, more often than not, lead to much slaughtering of enemies as a byproduct.